plancksecurity/iOS-planckForiOS/README.md

 java -Dgreenmail.setup.test.all -Dgreenmail.users=test001:pwd@localhost,test002:pwd@localhost,test003:pwd@localhost -jar ~/Downloads/greenmail-standalone-1.5.9.jar
 ```

+Note: The following section concerning test data is solved for pEp-internal dev members by checking out a private repo, please ask your colleagues.
+If you don't have access to that repo, you have to create the needed files yourself.

 The non-existing file referenced in the unit test project, pEpForiOSTests/../pEp_for_iOS_intern/SecretTestData.swift, must be
 created, with a class named SecretTestData, derived from TestDataBase.